hmcts/finrem-case-orchestration-service/README.md

 az acr login --name hmctspublic --subscription DCD-CNP-Prod az acr login --name hmctsprivate --subscription DCD-CNP-Prod
 ```

+- XUI can be accessed on localhost:3000

 #### Gotchas
-when Running for the first time ever the services it's advised to run each service build with:
+When Running for the first time ever the services, it's advised to run each service build with:

 ```bash
 ./gradlew clean build